Excel Sheet Name

 - If you will have the Column with an empty value, then this field will be changed to empty.

 - To update existing Variant columns, remember to keep the “Variant ID” column.

-- You can have unlimited count of Metafields.
+- You can have the unlimited count of Metafields.